rajgit-123/MyProject/README.md

 # MyProject
 for learning
-this is sample readme file dont bother for this,
+this is sample readme file dont bother